umbraco/UmbracoDocs/Fundamentals/Data/Creating-Media/index-v9.md

 - `umbracoBytes`
 - `umbracoExtension`

-On the Image group click __Add property__.
-Name it "Upload image" and change the alias to "umbracoFile".
+On the Image group, click __Add property__.
+Name it _Upload image_ and change the alias to _umbracoFile_.

-Click __Add editor__, search for "cropper" and choose __Image cropper__ under __Create new__.
+Click __Add editor__, search for _cropper_ and choose __Image cropper__ under __Create new__.
 This will create a new Image Cropper Data Type.
-The name of the new Data Type type is a bit long so rename it to "Employee Image Cropper".
+The name of the new Data Type type is a bit long so rename it to _Employee Image Cropper_.

-Add two new crops called "Thumbnail" (200px x 350px) and "wideThumbnail" (350px x 200px).
+Add two new crops called _Thumbnail_ (200px x 350px) and _wideThumbnail_ (350px x 200px).

 ![Defining crops](images/new-data-type.png)

-Name the remaining four properties "Width", "Height", "Size" and "Type" and give them the aliases seen below.
+Name the remaining four properties _Width_, _Height_, _Size_ and _Type_ and give them the aliases as mentioned in the image below.
 They should all use the __Label__ editor.
 As mentioned before these properties will automatically be populated once an image has been uploaded.

 ![Adding properties](images/finished-new-media-type.png)

 ## Defining a Media Type folder

-Next up we'll create a folder to hold the employee images.
+Next up, we'll create a folder to hold the employee images.
 We could use the existing __Folder__ Media Type but that would mean editors can upload employee images to any folder of that type.
 If we create a folder specifically for employee images there is only one place to put them thus making it easier to have an organized Media section.

 ### Structure and inheritance

-Go back to the __Settings__ and create a new Media Type and name it "Employee Images".
+Go back to the __Settings__ and create a new Media Type and name it _Employee Images_.
 Select the folder icon by clicking the icon to the left of the name.

 We want the same basic functionality (same properties and tabs) as the __Folder__ Media type and that can be achieved by clicking __Compositions__ and selecting the __Folder__ Media Type.
-Now Employee images will inherit tabs and properties from the Folder Media Type.
+Now, Employee images will inherit tabs and properties from the Folder Media Type.

 ![Compositions](images/folder-composition.png)